Your questions answered

 We can only process one application for one programme per candidate at any one time.
 If you apply for two programmes you will be asked which one you prefer.
 The preferred application will proceed and your second choice will be placed on hold.
 If your preferred application is unsuccessful, your second choice application will be reactivated.
 If you are shortlisted for interview the interviewer will be happy to discuss your programme choices.

-We look carefully for: academic record; work experience and track record; application and personal statement; references, GMAT/GRE score; interview performance.
+We look carefully for: academic record; work experience and track record; application and personal statement; reference, GMAT/GRE score; interview performance.

 The admissions committee makes a careful, balanced judgement based on all these criteria, both on absolute grounds and also relative to the other candidates being considered.